Hey, I know that many of you are excited about tomorrow’s Christmas celebration.

 90-90 Hip Flexors Stretch

 Start in a kneeling position then take a big step forward.
+Come into a lunge and keep your upper body upright.
 Tighten the abdominal area and bring your hips forward.
 We are stretching the front of the thigh and the hips.

 Perform one set of 2 reps on each side, holding the end position for 20 seconds in a smooth, controlled movement with light intensity.